-- o Mr. Tanger's annual base salary for 2001 was \$409,500.
+- o Mr. Tanger's annual base salary for 2002 was \$429,975.
 His employment contract provides that the annual base salary will be fixed each fiscal year by agreement between Mr. Tanger and the Board; provided however, if the Company's FFO per share for the previous year equaled or exceeded a targeted level, the annual base salary is not to be less than Mr. Tanger's annual base salary for that previous year adjusted to reflect any increase in the CPI.
-The Company's FFO per share for 2000 exceeded the targeted FFO amount in Mr. Tanger's contract.
-For this reason and in view of Mr. Tanger's key contributions to the Company's continued success in an increasingly competitive environment, the Committee approved an annual base salary of \$409,500 for fiscal 2001. - o Mr. Tanger was paid a \$163,391 bonus for 2001.
-Under his employment agreement, a minimum bonus of \$125,000 was payable for 2001 if the Company's FFO per share reached targeted levels.
+The Company's FFO per share for 2001 exceeded the targeted FFO amount in Mr. Tanger's contract.
+For this reason and in view of Mr. Tanger's key contributions to the Company's continued success in an increasingly competitive environment, the Committee approved an annual base salary of \$429,975 for fiscal 2002. - o Mr. Tanger was paid an annual bonus of \$323,450 for 2002.
+Under his employment agreement, a minimum bonus of \$125,000 was payable for 2002 if the Company's FFO per share reached targeted levels and additional bonus payments were due based on the percentage by which actual FFO per share exceeded the targeted levels.
 No bonus was payable unless the minimum targeted FFO was achieved.
-The Company's FFO for 2001 exceeded the minimum target level at which a bonus was payable.
+The Company's FFO for 2002 exceeded the minimum target level at which a bonus was payable.

-The Company paid 20% of Mr. Tanger's 2001 annual base salary.
-The Operating Partnership paid the remainder of his compensation including the bonus $\frac{1}{2}$
+The Company paid 20% of Mr. Tanger's 2002 annual base salary.
+The Operating Partnership paid the remainder of his compensation including the bonus.

-During 1993, the Internal Revenue Code of 1986 (the "Code") was amended to add Section 162(m), which denies an income tax deduction to any publicly held corporation for compensation paid to a "covered employee" (which is defined as the Chief Executive Officer and each of the Company's other four most highly compensated officers) to the extent that such compensation in any taxable year of the employee exceeds \$1 million.
-In addition to salaries, bonuses payable to the Company's executives under their present employment contracts and compensation attributable to the exercise of options granted under the Share Option Plan and Unit Option Plan constitute compensation subject to the Section 162(m) limitation.
-It is the Company's policy to take account of the implications of Section 162(m) among all factors reviewed in making compensation decisions.
-The Plans permit the grant of options intended to qualify as "performance-based compensation" which is exempt from application of the Section 162(m) limitation.
-The Company expects that it will not be denied any deduction under Section 162(m) for compensation paid during its taxable year ended

-December 31, 2001, although it is possible that in some future year some portion of the compensation paid to a Company executive will not be tax deductible by the Company under Section $162 \, (\text{m})$.
+During 1993, the Internal Revenue Code of 1986 (the "Code") was amended to add Section $162\,(\mathrm{m})$, which denies an income tax deduction to any publicly held corporation for compensation paid to a "covered employee" (which is defined as the Chief Executive Officer and each of the Company's other four most highly compensated officers) to the extent that such compensation in any taxable year of the employee exceeds \$1 million.
+In addition to salaries, bonuses payable to the Company's executives under their present employment contracts and compensation attributable to the exercise of options granted under the Share Option Plan and Unit Option Plan constitute compensation subject to the Section $162\,(\text{m})$ limitation.
+It is the Company's policy to take account of the implications of Section $162\,(\text{m})$ among all factors reviewed in making compensation decisions.
+The Plans permit the grant of options intended to qualify as "performance-based compensation" which is exempt from application of the Section $162\,(\text{m})$ limitation.
+The Company expects that it will not be denied any deduction under Section $162\,(\text{m})$ for compensation paid during its taxable year ended December 31, 2002, although it is possible that in some future year some portion of the company under Section $162\,(\text{m})$.